Afcon 2019: Caf omit Trezeguet in bizarre Group Stage XI | Goal.com

 Mohamed Salah and Sadio Mane have beaten Mahmoud ‘Trezeguet’ Hassan to a place in Caf’s team of the Africa Cup of Nations so far.

-Trezeguet produced some notable performances during the Group Stage - scoring a goal and supplying an assist – as the Pharaohs defeated Zimbabwe, Democratic Republic of Congo and Uganda to finish top of Group A as winners.
+Trezeguet produced some notable performances during the Group Stage - scoring a goal and supplying an assist – as the Pharaohs defeated Zimbabwe, Democratic Republic of Congo and Uganda to finish top of Group A.

 Be that as it may, his admirable showings weren’t enough to put him in the African governing body’s best XI.